 Examination access arrangements refer to any special arrangement that is made to enable a pupil to access examinations without being placed at a significant disadvantage compared to their peers.
 The most common access arrangement is the granting of 25% extra time to compensate for a pupil’s very slow reading, writing or processing speed.
 It is important to understand that in order to avoid conferring an unfair advantage, this and any other arrangement will only be granted to Lower School pupils in end of year exams if the school has clear evidence of need.

-For GCSE and beyond, most access arrangements can be granted only on the basis of assessed medical need or, in the case of specific learning difficulties, if individual assessments have been carried out with a qualified assessor no earlier than the start of the Third Year.
-Ideally, the assessments should be carried out in school by our own specialist staff, and pupils who qualified for access arrangements at GCSE do not need to be reassessed for A-level unless this is required by a change in the Access Arrangements Regulations.
+At A-level, most access arrangements can be granted only on the basis of assessed medical need or, in the case of specific learning difficulties, if individual assessments have been carried out with a qualified assessor no earlier than the start of the Third Year.
+The assessments are normally carried out in school by our own specialist staff, and pupils who qualified for access arrangements at GCSE do not need to be reassessed for A-level unless this is required by a change in the Access Arrangements Regulations.
 Parents may choose at some stage to pay for a full diagnostic assessment with an external assessor.
 Although this is an expensive option, it is worth bearing in mind that schools and universities have different criteria for granting exam access arrangements and disability support; unlike schools, universities currently require a full diagnostic assessment report by an educational psychologist or a specialist assessor (for specific learning difficulties such as dyslexia) or a diagnostic medical report for other conditions such as Autism or ADHD.

 If parents are considering commissioning an assessment with an external assessor to use as evidence of need for exam access arrangements at GCSE or A-level (i.e. where the pupil has not been assessed in school, or has not qualified on assessment in school), it is essential that they contact Mrs Boardman at the earliest opportunity so that she can liaise with the assessor in advance of the assessment and ensure that any assessment data can be used by the school in accordance with exam regulations.
 Please note that recommendations made by external assessors relating to access arrangements do not automatically mean that these will be put in place by the school for public examinations; access arrangements must always be trialled over a period of time to ensure that they are in the candidate’s best interests, and they can only be granted at GCSE and A-level if they reflect the candidate’s normal way of working.